ACrazyTown/crazybot/README.md

 I will update the pre-js branch to the last update I was working on with my friend, and then it's officially no longer supported.

 ## How to run?
-Although this repository is more meant to make it easier for my friends to work on the bot with me, you can run the bot.
-(You will have to remove or change some specific stuff though.)
+Even though this repository is meant to make it easier for me to work on the Bot with my friends, you are allowed to run it yourself.
+(You will not receive any support though.)

-To run it, the bot needs a **data.json** file.
+The Bot needs a **data.json** file to read settings.
-I haven't included it because the Update feature in the Overseer will overwrite it.
+I don't include it in the repository because the Overseer's Update feature would overwrite it.

-Structure:
+JSON Structure:
 (**NEW (Release 1.0+)**)

 ```json